ArtKop/AcoBotWebVersion/readme.md

         <img src="images/blob.gif" alt="Logo" width="980" >
     </div>

-5. Experiment conducting
+5. Experiments

-- <a href="#Amplitude experiment">Amplitude experiment</a>: User can do the amplitude experiment using this application, and this is the basis of the following experiment.
+- <a href="#Amplitude experiment">Amplitude experiment</a>: User can execute the amplitude tuning experiment using this application, which serves the basis for the following experiments.

   The web page also displays the messages sent from the server for the duration of the experiment including three levels: error messages, warning messages, and info messages.
-The error messages show the reason why the experiment is terminated, the warning messages show that the experiment is paused and needs to be resumed, and the info messages show the process status.
+The error messages show the reason why the experiment is terminated; the warning messages show that the experiment is paused and needs to be resumed; the info messages show the process status.

   - First, open the camera in the camera page.